stewy33/stewy33.github.io/_posts/2021-08-07-hutchinson's-diagonal-estimator.md

 ### Hutchinson's Diagonal Estimator

 The basic idea from the trace estimator can be modified to give an estimator for the diagonal rather than the trace.
-We again draw

 Claim: Let $$z$$ be a random variable $$z$$ with $$\mathbb{E}[z]=0$$, $$\mathbb{V}[z]=1$$, and independent entries.
 Then $$\mathbb{E}[z \odot H z] = \text{diag}(H)$$.